Quality Standards And Problem Analysis of Hinges

 Select a spring with high elasticity and a thicker hinge.

 Currently, there are several materials available for cup hinges installed on furniture, such as stainless steel, nickel-plated steel and nickel-chrome-plated steel.
 These materials are exposed to the air and with changes in temperature and humidity in the air, rusting and corrosion may occur, thus affecting the overall quality of the furniture product.
 In particular, the hinges installed in the cabinets, due to long-term exposure to humidity and grease and smoke environment, are very easy to affect the life of the hinges due to rusting, resulting in the entire cabinet door opening and closing stuck or even off.

 After 18h continuous spraying, the rust point below 1.5mm is ≤20 points/dm2, of which ≥1.0mm rust point does not exceed 5 points (not counting within 2mm from the edges and corners), test method are as QB/T 3826-1999 Light Industry Products Metal Plating And Chemical Treatment Layer Corrosion Resistance Test Method Neutral Salt Spray Test (Nss) Method Provisions specified.

 - Test method:

 the same as the acid salt spray test with more stringent environmental requirements.
-The 24-hour acetic acid salt spray test is used to test the corrosion resistance of the product in a humid, hot and weakly acidic environment, which matches the actual environment in which the hinges are used in kitchen furniture.
+The 24-hour acetic acid salt spray test is used to test the corrosion resistance of the product in a humid, hot and weakly acidic environment, which matches the actual environment in which the hinges are used as the kitchen hardware.